 However, if you think discomfort is keeping your child awake, ask your doctor about giving a proper dose of ibuprofen or acetaminophen 30 minutes before bed (it takes a little time to work).
 (Learn more about pain relievers for babies.)

 And, if you know that your child is going through teething, keep a few wash clothes in the freezer—whose corner was dipped in apple juice and then frozen—to let your munchkin chew on to help the throbbing while you’re waiting for the medicine to work.
 (Learn more about amber teething necklaces and other home teething remedies.)

 Final Thoughts: How to Help a Teething Baby

 Teething can be an uncomfortable time for your baby!
-The above tips should be able to help your teething baby find a little relief, but if the fussiness doesn’t subside or isn’t a side effect of teething, check out The Happiest Baby on the Block.
-The book by Dr. Harvey Karp provides you with all the tips you need to help soothe your baby.
+The above tips should be able to help your teething baby find a little relief, but if the fussiness doesn’t subside or isn’t a side effect of teething, check out my book The Happiest Baby on the Block for more tips you need to help soothe your baby.